jayfunc/BetterLyrics/README.md

 **Easiest** way to get it. **Unlimited** free trail or purchase (there is **no difference** between free and paid version)

-☕ If you find it helpful, please consider purchasing 🧧 it in **Microsoft Store**, I'll appreciate it! 🥰
+☕ If you find it useful, please consider purchasing 🧧 it in **Microsoft Store**, I'll appreciate it! 🥰

-> Please note that the version in Microsoft Store may not be the latest.
+> When there's a stable version built, Microsoft Store will be the first channel to get updated.

 ### Google Drive

-Wanna try the **latest** version? get it from Google Drive (see [release](https://github.com/jayfunc/BetterLyrics/releases) page for the link)
+Or get it from Google Drive (see [release](https://github.com/jayfunc/BetterLyrics/releases) page for the link)

 > Please note you are downloading ".zip" file, for guide on how to install it, please kindly follow [this doc](How2Install/How2Install.md).